chyroshan066/biratcity-dental/README.md

 ## 📝 License

-This project is proprietary software developed specifically for Basuki Dental Clinic.
+This project is proprietary software developed specifically for BiratCity Dental Clinic.

 ---